-Moroccan knife attacker trial starts in Finland
+Finland’s first terror trial opens over 2017 stabbings

 - Symptoms from stopping antidepressants are largely a mystery

+Finland’s National Bureau of Investigation has said that Bouanane identified strongly with the Islamic State group and the August attack was motivated largely by heavy bombardments in Syria carried out by a Western-led coalition last year.

+Bouanane arrived in Finland in 2016 and became radicalized about three months before the attack, according to police.
+His asylum application was rejected, but police said they don’t think that was not a motive for the attack.

 Prosecutors are seeking a life sentence for Bouanane.
+The trial is expected to end in mid-May.